nayms/contracts-v3/docs/facets/IMarketFacet.md

 |`sellTokenCommissionsPaid_` | The amount of the sell token paid as commissions on this particular order.
 ### cancelOffer
 Cancel offer #`_offerId`.
 This will cancel the offer so that it's no longer active.
+This function can be frontrun: In the scenario where a user wants to cancel an unfavorable market offer, an attacker can potentially monitor and identify
+      that the user has called this method, determine that filling this market offer is profitable, and as a result call executeLimitOffer with a higher gas price to have their transaction filled before the user can have cancelOffer filled.
+The most ideal situation for the user is to not have placed the unfavorable market offer in the first place since an attacker can always monitor our marketplace and potentially identify profitable market offers.
+Our UI will aide users in not placing market offers that are obviously unfavorable to the user and/or seem like mistake orders.
+In the event that a user needs to cancel an offer, it is recommended to use Flashbots in order to privately send your transaction so an attack cannot be triggered from monitoring the mempool for calls to cancelOffer.
+A user is recommended to change their RPC endpoint to point to https://rpc.flashbots.net when calling cancelOffer.
+We will add additional documentation to aide our users in this process.
+      More information on using Flashbots: https://docs.flashbots.net/flashbots-protect/rpc/quick-start/
 ```solidity
   function cancelOffer(
     uint256 _offerId